borkdude/blog/source/_posts/2015-06-06-from-leiningen-to-boot.markdown

 you're just starting with Clojure.
 However, Boot has certainly sparked my interest.
 It has an elegant design and a more functional feel to it.
 I'll certainly use it on a future project.

+Here are my recommendations based on my brief experience with Boot.

 Use Leiningen if you: